-Intro to Psychology (RAI Core Course) 1 HS credit/3 college credits
+Intro to Psychology (RAI Core Course)

 This course provides exposure to a variety of topics in exploring and studying the human experience.
 Coverage includes basic neuroanatomy, perception, memory, personality, emotion, learning, psychological disorders, social diversity, and attention is also given to the language and methods of psychology.